hyprwm/hyprland-wiki/pages/Nix/Cachix.md

 NOTE: This page only applies to the flake package.
 You can safely skip this if you use the Nixpkgs package.

-Hyprland is not built by Hydra and cached in `cache.nixos.org`, like the rest of the Nixpkgs packages.
+The Hyprland flake is not built by Hydra, so it is not cached in [cache.nixos.org], like the rest of Nixpkgs.

 Instead of requiring you to build Hyprland (and its dependencies, which may include `mesa`, `ffmpeg`, etc), we provide a Cachix cache that you can add to your Nix configuration.

-The [Hyprland Cachix](https://app.cachix.org/cache/hyprland) exists to cache the `hyprland` packages and any dependencies not found in `cache.nixos.org`.
+The [Hyprland Cachix](https://app.cachix.org/cache/hyprland) exists to cache the `hyprland` packages and any dependencies not found in [cache.nixos.org].

 {{< hint >}}
-In order for Nix to take advantage of the cache, it has to be enabled **before** enabling the Hyprland flake package.
+In order for Nix to take advantage of the cache, it has to be enabled **before** using the Hyprland flake package.
 {{< /hint >}}

 ```nix